The impact of making things.

 Our current focus is Florida and the United States - the ecosystems and species we are directly connected to through geography, materials, and daily work.
 Not because they matter more, but because responsibility starts where proximity exists.

-Every quarter, we publish a transparent report detailing the exact amount donated, the organizations supported, the purpose of each contribution, and its geographic focus.
+Every quarter, we publish a report, detailing the exact amount donated, the organizations supported, the purpose of each contribution, and its geographic focus.

 Some forms of responsibility can’t be outsourced.
 We organize and participate in regular beach cleanups along the Florida coastline.
-Not as events.
-As routine.
 Being close to the material means being close to where it comes from.

 The waste we collect informs our understanding of plastic - what survives, what fails, and what never should have existed in the first place.
 Some materials return into experimental processes.
 Most don’t.
 The point isn’t transformation.
 It’s presence.